mattheaphy/actxps/README.md

 Experience studies are used by actuaries to explore historical experience across blocks of business and to inform assumption setting activities.
-This package provides tidyverse-insprired functions for preparing data, creating studies, and beginning assumption development.
+This package provides tidyverse-inspired functions for preparing data, creating studies, and beginning assumption development.

 ## Installation